• About

 Notes

-3. Stir occasionally to avoid any sticking to the base.
+3. Stir occasionally while cooking to prevent it from sticking to the bottom.

 Shares